ebarre01/QGISworkshop/README.md

 Within the [_data_](data/) folder you'll find the following datasets:

+Demographic data:
 * Shapefile contatining census tract boundaries for 2010 [_CT2010_](data/CT2010/)
 * CSV file containing racial demographic data for 1990-2020, standardized to 2010 census tracts

-* CSV file containing police vehicle stops for 2022, with lat and long coordinates.
+Housing & Evictions:
-* CSV file containing evictions, with lat and long coordinate
+* CSV file containing a random sample of evictions 2021-2022, with lat and long coordinate
+* GEOJSON containing eviction rates 2001 - 2016, at the block group level
 * CSV file containing code enforcement citations, with lat and long coordinatess
+* GEOJSON containing locations of subsidized housing
+* GEOJSON containing locations of MDHA owned properties (and vacant land)
 * GEOJSON containing the HOLC (redlining) boundaries

+Police data:
+* CSV file containing police vehicle stops for 2022, with lat and long coordinates.
+* GEOJSON containting reported police incidents 2020

+Extra data:
 * GEOJSON containting streets
 * GEOJSON containting highways
+* GEOJSON containting Metro Parks
+* GEOJSON containting the outline of Davidson County

 Note: GEOJSONS are like shapefiles, but are condensed into one file.
 Thus, they are easier to managage, though you still need to protect your file paths!